tomchen/react-printable-cv/README.md

 ## File sizes

 You'll find the Chrome generated PDF usually much smaller than Word generated PDF.
 However, it's not the case for Firefox.
-You'll find the [CV word file](https://github.com/tomchen/react-printable-cv/blob/master/word/cv.docx) in the folder `word/` (the CV word file was created by me long before the React.js one) to be compared.
+You'll find the [CV word file](https://github.com/tomchen/react-printable-cv/blob/master/word/cv.docx) in the folder `word/` (the CV word file was created by me long before the React one) to be compared.
 The word file it self has a size of 83 KB which is not bad, but it generates a larger PDF:

 * Word generated PDFL: 137 KB
 * Chrome generated PDFL: 53 KB